 Gordon's research is focused on pushing the limits of sun concentration to the max.
 Using multiple concentrating mirrors, his lab has achieved temperatures of nearly 3,000 degrees Celsius (roughly 5,400 degrees Fahrenheit), applying the heat for a range of feats, including a sun-powered surgical laser and a reactor for creating nanomaterials.
 But now, at some truly blistering temps, he has a different problem.
 "We start to destroy everything," he says.

 In the case of Olympic torch lighting, the issues are somewhat more mundane.
 For one, there's the potential for clouds.
 In the days leading up to the modern torch lighting ceremony at the ancient temple of Hera in Olympia, the organizers light a flame in a parabolic dish, just in case clouds obscure the sun on the day of the ceremony.
-The preparedness proved useful at this year’s event, which took place on the drizzly morning of October 24, 2017.
+The preparedness proved useful at the 2018 games, which took place on the drizzly morning of October 24, 2017.

 People have practiced the concentration of the sun's rays for thousands of years.
 The most famous example of solar concentration comes from 212 B.C. during the siege of Syracuse, Greece.
 The Greek mathematician and inventor Archimedes used the parabolic mirror, so the story goes, to deter a fleet of approaching ships, crafting a solar death ray using panels of what was likely polished bronze.
 Though there's reason to doubt the veracity of these somewhat fantastical claims—including a failed MythBusters’ attempt to replicate the feat—the ancient Greeks did have a handle on the magic of these special curves.